alephdata/aleph/docs/mappings-draft.md

 ### Mapping Files

 One of Aleph’s primary task is extracting entities from structured datasets.
 Aleph has a YAML syntax to represent the database operations necessary to do this.
-The syntax is translated into a Python `dict` under the hood.
+The syntax is then translated into a Python `dict` under the hood.

 Dataset paths are stored in a master YAML file, the location of which should be specified in `DATASETS_YAML`, in the format